Graph Representation Learning for Spatial Image Steganalysis: Experimental Results and Analysis

 The steganographic algorithms tested in experiments included S-UNIWARD \cite{UNIWARD:paper} and HILL \cite{HILL:paper}.
 The popular BOSSBase 1.01 \cite{HUGO:paper} dataset containing 10,000 natural images sized $512\times 512$ was used for generating stego images.
 For each experiment, out of 10,000 pairs of (cover/stego) images, 4,000 pairs were used for model training, 1,000 pairs were used for model validation and the rest 5,000 pairs were used for model testing.
 The three subsets did not intersect with each other.

 We used PyTorch for simulation, accelerated with a single TITAN RTX 24 GB GPU.
-The batch size was set to 32, and the total number of epochs was set to 300, leading to a total of 75,000 (= $8000/32\times 300$) iterations for training a model.
-The learning rate was set to 0.001 and the Adam optimizer \cite{Adam:Paper} (with two hyper-parameters $\beta_1 = 0.5, \beta_2 = 0.999$) was used to update model parameters, which were initialized with the default settings provided by PyTorch.
+The batch size was 32, and the number of epochs was 300, resulting in a total of 75,000 iterations for training a model.
+The learning rate was 0.001 and the Adam optimizer \cite{Adam:Paper} (with two hyper-parameters $\beta_1 = 0.5, \beta_2 = 0.999$) was used to update model parameters, which were initialized with the default settings provided by PyTorch.

 Our GAT implementation based on the open source code\footnote{\url{https://github.com/Diego999/pyGAT}}.
-In experiments, the number of graph attention layers (GALs) was set to 2.
-The readout function used the ``average'' operation to pool the node representations.
+In experiments, the number of graph attention layers (GALs) was 2.
+The readout function used the ``average'' operation to pool node representations.
 The dimension of the graph-level representation processed with readout was equal to that of the representation of each graph node.
-We used \emph{complete graph} for training in order that the model fully exploited the associations between any two patches.
-The size of each patch was set to $256\times 256$. $n = m = 3$ and $\alpha = \beta = 0.5$.
+Both \emph{complete graph} and \emph{lattice graph} mentioned above were used for evaluation.
+And, $h_p = w_p = 256$, $n = m = 3$, $\alpha = \beta = 0.5$ were used.